Online Medical School Rankings

 Holistic Evaluations: Admissions policies should consider holistic evaluations that value the diverse backgrounds and experiences of applicants.
 Recognizing that academic achievements alone do not fully capture an applicant’s potential to contribute to addressing health disparities, holistic evaluations take into account factors such as socioeconomic status, race, ethnicity, language proficiency, and life experiences.
 By looking beyond conventional metrics, medical schools can identify individuals who have a deep understanding of and commitment to working with underserved populations.

-See also Strategies for Succeeding in Medical School Basic Sciences in the USA
+See also The Evolution of Medical Simulation Training in the USA

 Enhancing Representation: Increasing the diversity of the medical student population is vital to fostering an inclusive and equitable healthcare system.
 When students from underrepresented backgrounds are admitted to medical schools, they bring with them unique perspectives and cultural knowledge that can significantly contribute to improving healthcare outcomes for marginalized communities.
 Medical schools need to actively seek out qualified candidates from diverse backgrounds and provide them with opportunities to succeed.